obmarg/cynic/cynic-book/src/derives/query-fragments.md

 - `variables` defines the `QueryVariables` struct that is available to `arguments` attributes on fields of the given struct.
 - `schema` tells cynic which schema to use to validate your InlineFragments.
   The schema you provide should have been registered in your `build.rs`.
 This is optional if you're using the schema that was registered as default, or if you're using `schema_path` instead.
 - `schema_path` sets a path to the GraphQL schema.
 This is only required if you're using a schema that wasn't registered in `build.rs`.
 - `schema_module` tells cynic where to find your schema module.
 This is optional and should only be needed if your schema module is not in scope or named `schema`.
+- `no_deserialize` will tell cynic to not output a `serde::Deserialize` impl, for cases where you wish to do this yourself.
+Note that it is your responsibility to ensure the Deserialize impl is correct: many of cynics guarantees only hold when cynic generates the Deserialize impl.

 #### Field Attributes